digfish/php-smoobu-cli/README.md

 ### SMOOBU API CLIENT IN PHP ###

-This is a implementation of the [Smoobu](https://smoobu.com), an property management system.
+This is a implementation in PHP of the [Smoobu](https://smoobu.com) API, an property management system.
 Their API allow the creation of bookings, updating it, list and create the guests that made the bookings, send messages to the clients.
-Allows synchronization of prices between different HMS systems, etc. Their complete api is [described here](https://docs.smoobu.com/).
+Their complete api is [described here](https://docs.smoobu.com/).

 ## What is implemented